MevSecurity/MevSecurity.github.io/content/posts/Wormhole DoS p2p/index.md

 // We can now count events by Guardian without worry about cardinality explosions:
 ```

-We were able to produce a PoC that showed an impact on our side but there were many issues:
+We were able to produce a PoC that we shared with the Wormhole team, but there were many issues:
 - The test environment provided by Wormhole (Tilt) consumes a lot of CPU, making our test inconclusive according to the team,
 - The attack was very slow, meaning it could have needed volume to succeed, which would have made it categorized as a "Volumetric attack", which is out-of-scope,
 - Our PoC was inefficient because it used a modified Spy.

-We reported the issue to Wormhole still, hoping they would see the point especially because clear comments in the code are saying "we are trying to protect ourselves" and it is not working.
-They wanted a better PoC where they could see the Guardians failing at their task (not seeing *Heartbeats* or observations).
+Due to the above issues, they wanted a better PoC where they could see the Guardians failing at their task (not seeing *Heartbeats* or observations).
 After discussing, they sent us [this file](https://github.com/wormhole-foundation/wormhole-dashboard/blob/main/fly/cmd/healthcheck/main.go) to monitor this part.

 After analysis of this file, we realized that:
 - It was unsure to be suited in our case, because it monitors *Heartbeats* while we mess up *Heartbeats*.